This Woman Saved the Americas From the Nazis

-British codebreaker Alan Turning had a movie, The Imitation Game, made out of his life—and Benedict Cumberbatch to play him.
+British codebreaker Alan Turing had a movie, The Imitation Game, made out of his life—and Benedict Cumberbatch to play him.
 The great American codebreaker Elizebeth Friedman hasn’t been so lucky.
 Although she put gangsters behind bars and smashed Nazi spy rings in South America, Friedman’s name has been forgotten.
 Her work remained classified for decades, and others took credit for her achievements.
 (Find out what secret weapon Britain used against the Nazis.)

 Jason Fagone rescues this extraordinary woman’s life and work from oblivion in his new book, The Woman Who Smashed Codes.
 When National Geographic caught up with Fagone by phone, he explained how Friedman, like Alan Turing, broke the Enigma codes to expose a notorious Nazi spy, how J. Edgar Hoover rewrote history to sideline her achievements, and how the cryptology methods that she and her husband, William Friedman, developed became the foundation for the work of the National Security Agency (NSA).
 (Go inside the daring mission that stopped a Nazi atomic bomb.)